NFL Playoffs 2017: Bold Predictions For Conference Championships

 Green Bay is riding an eight-game winning streak, Atlanta is on a five-game winning streak, Pittsburgh is on a nine-game winning streak, and New England has won eight games in a row.

-Not only is amazing quarterback play and winning streaks big themes for the conference championship games, but so is rematches.
+Not only are amazing quarterback plays and winning streaks big themes for the conference championship games, but are rematches.

-In case fans forgot, Atlanta took down Green Bay earlier in the season by the score of 33-32, while New England took care of business against Pittsburgh (won by the score of 27-16).
+In case fans forgot, Atlanta took down Green Bay earlier in the season by the score of 33-32, while New England took care of business against Pittsburgh and won by the score of 27-16.

-Needless to say, TV ratings should be pretty solid this weekend in the NFL thanks to all of the on-the-field storylines.
+Needless to say, the TV ratings should be pretty solid this weekend in the NFL thanks to all of the on-the-field storylines.

 Before the conference championship festivities begin, make sure to get your fix of bold predictions.